tarwn/lessthandot-hugo/blogs/content/posts/2010-06-10-log-ship-to-dr-sqlu.md

   7. Click Add under the Secondary databases
   8. Click Connect and connect to the instance you want to Log Ship to
-  9. On the Initialize Secondary Database tab, select &#8220;Yes, generate a full backup of the primary…&#8221;
-This will back the AdventureWorks database up and restore it as the database we specify to be the subscriber.
+  9. On the Initialize Secondary Database tab, select “Yes, generate a full backup of the primary…” This will back the AdventureWorks database up and restore it as the database we specify to be the subscriber.
 Ensure if you do this lab on a single SQL Server to change the name of the Secondary database to something other than the default of the primary.

  10. Click the restore options and ensure the data and log files go into the correct directories per your disk configurations.